 Funding is available to cover your entire cost of attendance.
 Your initial financial aid package will cover a large portion of your tuition and student fee expenses at Rutgers–Newark.
 However, most full-time students will need additional funding to cover books and living expenses.
 If you don’t have savings or other resources available, you will need to apply for a federal Graduate PLUS Loan or a private educational loan.
 These loans can provide the funding for all uncovered expenses included in your cost of attendance.
 However, these loans are credit-driven and borrowers will need to demonstrate “credit worthiness.”
 If you have a poor credit history, you may not be approved.

 Is there anything I can do to improve my credit score?

 There are a few things you can do now to improve your score and increase your chances of being approved for a Graduate PLUS or private educational loan.
 First, request a copy of your credit report (www.annualcreditreport.com) so you can clear up any mistakes or problems.
 Second, pay down credit card balances as much as possible; debt/credit ratio is a major factor in determining your credit score.
-Third, pay your monthly bills on time; the promptness of payments is also a determinative factor in credit scoring.
+Third, pay your monthly bills on time; promptness of payments is another important determinative factor in credit scoring.

 Are there private lenders that you recommend?

 Rutgers does not have a preferred lender list.
 We feel the federal loan programs (Stafford and Graduate PLUS) are the best option for most students.
 If students are not eligible for or prefer not to use the federal loans, Rutgers provides information about private educational loans at studentaid.rutgers.edu.